-Let’s assume that when it comes to WordPress websites everything is equal.
-You have a great looking website that loads in 2 seconds, and looks great on mobile.
-How do you stand out from the rest of the billions of websites online?
+Let’s assume that when it comes to WordPress websites, everything is equal.
+You have a great-looking website that loads in 2 seconds and looks great on mobile.
+So how do you stand out from the rest of the billions of websites online?

-I was doing some research for a project I’m working on and was going through some of my bookmarks.
-(Boy, do I have bookmarks!)
-If you are like me one link leads to another and another and… I can get lost reading for hours.
+While researching a project I’m working on, I went through some of my bookmarks.
+(Boy, do I have bookmarks.)
+If you are like me, one link leads to another and another and… I can get lost reading for hours.

 So I clicked on the title of this one bookmark titled Why ‘Social Conversion’ Is A Term You Should Know.
 The first thing I noticed was the article is from 2008.
 But it is just as, if not more, relevant now.

 The following quote within that article is what inspired this post: